rothl16/mev/README.md

 # running script
 you actually don't have to run the functions_run_first.R script first anymore, as it is sourced through the .Rmd script

+# anonymity
+we removed some columns with personal data from the raw data and connected the dataframes this information is saved locally with the authors